Henry O. Wagoner: Early life

 Henry O. Wagoner was born in Hagerstown, Maryland on February 27, 1816.
 As a child, Wagoner was taught to read by his paternal grandmother, but was rarely able to attend school, achieving less than a year's schooling while working on a farm.
 Starting about 1835, Wagoner became active trying to free slaves, and he remained a part of the Underground Railroad and various anti-slavery movements until the abolition of slavery in 1865.
 In 1838 he moved to Baltimore, where he assisted the local Underground Railroad until he was suspected for his actions and had to leave town.
 On September 8, 1838, Wagoner left for the west.
 In mid-September he arrived in Wheeling, West Virginia, where he stayed six weeks before moving on to Cincinnati and Dayton, Ohio, where as a literate black man, he taught school until the spring.
 Moving on, he arrived in New Orleans on April 11, 1839, and then traveled through St. Louis, Missouri, finally settling in Galena, Illinois.
 There, he learned to set type and took work at the Northwestern Gazette and Galena Advertiser.
 In Galena, he befriended Elihu B. Washburne, with whom he did some business and maintained a friendship long after.

 Move to Chicago

 In late 1843 he moved to Chatham, Ontario, a popular Underground Railroad terminus, where he worked at Chatham Journal.
 He also taught primary school in Kent County, Ontario.
 On August 7, 1844, he married a woman named Susan.
 In May 1846 he moved to a house on Dearborn Street in Chicago, taking typesetting work in the printing office at the Western Citizen and the Chicago Advertiser.
 When Frederick Douglass started publishing the North Star in 1846, Wagoner became an occasional correspondent.
-In late 1847, he quite working in printing and began to acquire property.
+In late 1847, he quit working in printing and began to acquire property.
 By 1852, he owned and operated a produce depot and grist mill, specializing in southern-style corn meal with great success.